 Children are particularly susceptible to the health impacts of second-hand smoke as they have smaller airways and breathe faster and their immune systems are still developing.
 They may also be less able to remove themselves from smoky environments.

-The fact that the Scottish Government target was reached five years early shows a huge culture shift, strongly driven by effective information, support and encouragement that has been avaliable to families over recent years.
+Recent years have shown a huge culture shift, strongly driven by effective information, support and encouragement that has been avaliable to families.

 Our role is to encourage and enable support to families who wish to make their homes smoke-free, working with family support organisations who have built up working relationships with parents in their communities.

 This free resource is for early years and family support workers, enabling you to run a session talking to parents about the harm caused by tobacco smoke in the home, and what they can do to protect their families.

 ASH Scotland has designed this trainer’s pack of activities and resources for early years practitioners who work directly with parent of young children.
 The pack is designed for use in parent sessions or parent classes rather than in a one-to-one setting.

 Please contact email@example.com for more information or to request a downloadable version of the full pack.

 The Scottish Government's 'take it right outside' mass media campaign (2014 and 2016) provides guidance on taking any smoking right outside.
 The website is still active and available for parents and support workers.